tinyclub/linux-lab/README.md

 In order to switch English/Chinese input method, please use 'CTRL+s' shortcuts, it is used instead of 'CTRL+space' to avoid conflicts with local system.

+### No working init found

+This means the rootfs.ext2 image may be broken, please remove it and try `make boot` again, for example:

+    $ rm boards/aarch64/raspi3/bsp/root/2019.02.2/rootfs.ext2
+    $ make boot

+`make boot` command can create this image automatically.

+### linux/compiler-gcc7.h: No such file or directory

+This means using a newer gcc than the one linux kernel version supported, there are two solutions, one is [switching to an older gcc version](#toolchain) with 'make gcc-switch':

+    $ make gcc-switch CORI=internal GCC=4.7

+Another solution is overriding the `include/linux/compiler-gcc.h` with the one in latest linux kernel.

+    $ git show v5.4:include/linux/compiler-gcc.h > include/linux/compiler-gcc.h

+### Network not work

+If ping not work, please check one by one:

+**DNS issue**: if `ping 8.8.8.8` work, please check `/etc/resolv.conf` and make sure it is the same as your host configuration or simply reserve the line: `nameserver 8.8.8.8`.

+**IP issue**: if ping not work, please refer to [network conflict issue](#docker-network-conflicts-with-lan) and change the ip range of docker containers.

 ## Contact and Sponsor

+Our contact wechat is **tinylab**, welcome to join our user & developer discussion group.

 ** Contact us and Sponsor via wechat **